-- Set up NTP on the DHCP server, if your VMS supports this feature. - Use a valid public NTP server. - Manually set the correct time in the Time Settings fields.
+- Set up NTP on the DHCP server, if your VMS supports this feature. - Use a valid public NTP server. - Manually set the correct time in the Time Settings fields. - 7.
+Click Apply to save the settings.

 Managing the Camera Firmware